RENJU19/samplejenkins-/README.md

 PIT is configured in maven [src/pom/xml](src/pom/xml)and can be run with: `mvn pitest:mutationCoverage`

-* Code coverage report by Jacoco
+* Code coverage report by Jacob